-You can use one of the free PDFs of past ACTs, reliable online resources, or high quality review books to get the best practice materials.
+You can use a free PDF of an ACT test, reliable online resources, or high quality review books to get the best practice materials.
 If you can avoid it, don't settle for anything less than the real thing!

 Now that you know which materials you should be using to practice for the ACT Reading section, you should also check out my article on our best tips to raise your reading scores.

 Before you dive into practice materials, you might also want to read this article on the fundamental strategy that you should keep in mind for all ACT Reading questions.

 For a guide to go along with your practice materials, take a look at our article on the best way to practice ACT Reading so you can make sure you're getting the most out of your time!

 These recommendations are based solely on our knowledge and experience.
 If you purchase an item through one of our links, PrepScholar may receive a commission.

 Want to improve your ACT score by 4 points?

 Check out our best-in-class online ACT prep program.
 We guarantee your money back if you don't improve your ACT score by 4 points or more.